tracon/django-nexmo/README.md

 ```

 Note the difference of these two. `send()` is classmethod, `_send()` normal. `_send()` is available for mass operations,
 which you probably want to use with celery or similar and save all messages before start sending.
-Both tracks delivery
+Unsent messages have status
-statuses, so only calling method differs.
+"Queued" Both tracks delivery statuses, so only calling method differs.

 Nexmo allows 5 messages per second by default.
 If you are throttled, RetryError is raised.
 Messages and delivery data
 are saved to the database.